 # of page views for data catalog (year 3)

 Measures the amount of times City staff have accessed the data catalog to view and/or download data.
 From 7/1/21-6/30/22, the number of page views was 115,0000.

 # of new dataset requests (year 3)

 Measures the amount of new dataset requests by City staff.
 A steady stream of new datasets requests indicates overall interest in data sharing across the organization.
-This metric is not currently measurable as the City's data catalog has been deferred due to competing demand.
+The number of new data sets is 40.